cvivori/AS-BandMEF-reprogramming/README.md

-# AS-reprogramming
+# AS-BandMEF-reprogramming
+Analysis of the AS changes in B cell reprogramming, correlation of expression of RNA-binding proteins and comparison to MEF reprogramming.

 **00. Run vast-tools and edgeR**
 - B cell reprogramming dataset: Stadhouders et al., 2018
-- MEFs reprogramming dataset: Cieply et al., 2016
+- MEF reprogramming dataset: Cieply et al., 2016
 - Generate list of RNA-binding proteins (RBPs) and splicing-associated RBPs (extended) from Uniprot

 **01. Import vast-tools and edgeR outputs in R**